oslab-swrc/syscalib/README.md

 ## How to run

-- Build core partitioning kernel module(simple_proc.ko) and shared library(CPART_SINGLE.so, CPART_CROSS.so, CPART_PER.so) using make and build script.
+- Build core partitioning kernel module(simple_proc.ko) and shared library(CPART_SINGLE.so, CPART_CROSS.so, CPART_PER.so) using Makefile and build script.
 - Insert a kernel module.
   - Parameters
     - irq_net : network device irq numbers